brown-ccv/code-style-guide/README.md

 * Folder organization for a react-redux app is inspired on this [post](https://www.robinwieruch.de/tips-to-learn-react-redux/#folderOrganization).
 Depending on the leavel of complexity of your app, it may look something like

 ### For smaller projects:
-This web app can be automatically scaffolded with BCBI-specific theming and standard packages using `web_app_small.sh`
+This web app can be automatically scaffolded with CCV-specific theming and standard packages using `web_app_small.sh`.
+This will clone the brown-ccv/react-app-starter and change the remote to match your app's repository.

 ```
 src/